Time/Date functions

 extract(field from interval)

-Description: Obtains the month.
+Description: Obtains the value of field with the specified precision.
 If the value is greater than 12, obtain the remainder after it is divided by 12.
+For details about the valid values of field, see EXTRACT.

 Return type: double precision